Numerous businesses issue "holiday pay" to employees who meet certain criteria near and on company holidays.

-The trucking company that Mike drives for pays holiday pay if employees make themselves available for work on dates immediately before and after the date under consideration.
+One trucking company for which Mike drove (at least at that time) paid holiday pay if employees made themselves available for work on dates immediately before and after the date under consideration.

 Some common holidays that businesses, organizations, government entities and schools may observe in the United States are: